GeorgiadisK97/Greenhouse/README.md

 1. **Hardware Setup:** Connect your sensors (DHT11, soil moisture), actuators (12V DC-water pump, 12V DC-fan, 5V-servo), and any additional components as per the provided circuit diagram.

-2. **Configuration:** Open the `config.h` file to add new sensors or actuator objects.
-Enter your desired values for each.
+2. **Configuration:** Open the `config.h` file to declare new sensors or actuator objects.
+In `config.cpp` define the declared variables.

 3. **Web Server Setup:** Configure your WiFi credentials in the code to enable data transmission to the web server.